 A fortified stronghold in the 13C, from 1750 to 1789 the castle was converted into the residence of Pierre-Antoine de Longpra, advisor to the Dauphiné parliament.
-The original moats were turned into a water feature and the defensive walls and terraces were replaced by formal flower beds.
-The relatively low-key outer architecture hides an interior of 18C Italian inspiration, the work of some of the leading regional craftsmen of the era.
+The original moats were turned into a water feature and the defensive walls and terraces were replaced by formal flowerbeds.
+The relatively sober outer architecture hides an interior of 18C Italian inspiration, the work of some of the region's leading craftsmen of the era.

 All your travel news: our automobile, motorcycle and tyre tips and good deals, routes, traffic updates and road network flashes, motoring services on your route and future innovations.
 Subscribe to the Michelin newsletter

 Manufacture Française des Pneumatiques Michelin will process your email address in order to manage your subscription to the Michelin newsletter.
 You may unsubscribe at any time by clicking the unsubscribe link included in the newsletter.
 Learn more